hk2906/hk2906.github.io/index.md

 **2023: Master's Group Project - Mars Rover & Digital Twin**

 Worked as part of a team to create a “Mars rover” using the Lego Spike kit, and a corresponding digital twin.
-Implemented a message system for hub-to-hub communications using Pybrick’s Bluetooth data broadcasting feature.
+Implemented a message system for hub-to-hub communications using Pybricks' Bluetooth data broadcasting feature.
 Wrote rover logic, including an emergency stop system, using the MicroPython-based Pybricks API

 **2021-22: Third Year Project - How Important is a City Street?**